 It’s an enduring truth that appearances can be deceiving, especially with electrical systems.
 When I inspected Summer Dance before buying her, the electrical system looked like one of the boat’s strong suits.
 It had an upgraded panel and a new battery.
 The wiring was all original except for spliced connections to the panel.
 There weren’t any added accessories so the system was simple and I expected it to be relatively problem-free.
 Granted, I’m no marine surveyor and if I had ordered a survey, it would have caught many of the problems that I later discovered.

 The first problem that I had was an intermittent stern light connection.
 Next was an intermittent primary ground wire.
 When I removed and disassembled the West Marine breaker panel to clean it, all the spade connectors had some level of salt water corrosion.
 Then the main ground conductor failed entirely and I had to replace it.
 Upon further inspection, all the conductors to the battery and breaker panel showed extensive corrosion for several feet under the insulation that made them brittle and prone to breaking.
-There was no overcurrent protection at the battery either.
+There was no overcurrent protection at the battery at all.
 Since electrical system failures are a major cause of onboard fires, it’s also true that what you cannot see can hurt you.

 Rather than connect the new accessories to an unsafe and crumbling foundation, I decided to rewire the boat so that everything was new and built (as close as practicable) to the American Boat and Yacht Council standard E-11 – AC & DC Electrical Systems on Boats.